How to Increase Your Productivity By Doing Less

 - What other bad things could happen if I don’t check my messages right now?

-Answer these questions honestly and you’ll likely see that you can go off the grid for a while without the world coming to an end.
+Answer these questions honestly, and you’ll likely see that you can go off the grid for a while without the world coming to an end.

 #3.
 Batch and Automate

-Every job involves some repetitive tasks which need to be done regularly to keep things moving.
+Every job involves some repetitive tasks that need to be done regularly to keep things moving.
 Often, we break them up into bite-sized pieces, doing a little bit each day or several times a day, depending on the job.

 However, that often leads to us losing time that would be better used on something else.